what Age Do Most Dentists Retire

 So, What’s the Average Retirement Age for Dentists?

 According to the American Dental Association’s Health Policy Institute, the average retirement age for dentists in the U.S. has steadily climbed over the last 20 years.
 Back in 2001, it was just under 65.
-But by 2023, it hit nearly 69, and a growing number of dentists continue working well into their 70s.
+But by 2023, it hit nearly 69, and a growing number of dentists, especially those still managing loans or implementing a Debt Strategy for Dentists, continue working well into their 70s.

 Only about one in five dentists retires before age 65.